Skip to main content

 When I make a complaint will my identity be given?

-At no time will your identity be given to the person you are complaining about, although due to the nature of some neighbourhood complaints it is obvious who the complaint has come from.
-For example if your are complaining about a particular instance of verbal abuse then it may be apparent to the other party who has made a complaint.
+At no time will your identity be given to the person you are reporting, although due to the nature of some neighbourhood disputes it is obvious who the report has come from.
+For example if your are reporting about a particular instance of verbal abuse then it may be apparent to the other party who has made the report.
 In these types of cases we will support you so that the situation doesn't escalate.

 Can I make an anonymous complaint?